 Kid Detective: Mike Harris, a boy at Elm Street Middle School fulfills this trope as he likes to investigate strange things going on at school.
 Unfortunately, he seems to be on the trail of Danielle's secret.

 Kinda Busy Here: Before Sam got her ghost powers, Danny's ghost fighting duties continuously interrupted their dates.
 It seemed like the first clue as to what would happen to Sam.

-Leave Him to Me: This is what the leader of the Guys In White says after Danny leads an assault on their HQ.
+Leave Him to Me: This is what Agent Alpha, the leader of the Guys In White, says after Danny leads an assault on their HQ.

 Lockdown: Whenever Jack and Maddie experiment with ectoranium that was left behind after the Disasteroid incident, Danny and Sam and Danielle find themselves quarantined in clear boxes, much to Danny's annoyance.

 Love at First Sight: When Poindexter first saw Desiree, he thought she was the beautiful woman he'd ever seen.
 It led to him helping her with her wish-granting handicap and eventually, freed her from her curse.

 Loved I Not Honor More: In the first story of the series, Danny's ghost fighting duties constantly interfered with his and Sam's dates.
 Unlike most cases, Sam was very understanding.
 Following her transformation into Danny's partner, their dating life seems to have gotten easier.

 Mobile Maze: During Danny's third visit to Walker's jail, he discovers the passageways change, making it difficult to find his way around it.
 It's only through the special link he and Sam have that they're able to find each other.

 Moment Killer: There has been one or two times when Tucker ruined a romantic moment for Danny and Sam.